AbdullahTarar/EKS-Cluster-IAC/README.md

 # IAC-AWS-Multi-Cloud-Disaster-Recovery
-This repo will have all the terraform code for multicloud disaster recovery infrastructure.
+This repo will have all the terraform code for aws multicloud disaster recovery infrastructure.